Astrolog: The Next Version

 - Note: This shouldn't ever be a problem on modern Windows systems.

-Windows Astrolog gets the current time (and whether Daylight Time is in effect)
+Windows Astrolog gets the correct current time (and whether Daylight Time is in effect)

-from Windows, and will accurately reflect that time.
-However this issue may
+from Windows, and will accurately have planet positions reflect that time.
+(You

 occasionally appear on non-Windows versions of Astrolog that are compiled